 What’s Your Problem with Voluntary Offsets?

 Carbon offsets are suddenly back in the news in a big way.
-Carbon Offsets Round 1, which ran from 1988 to approximately 2015, has now been supplanted by Carbon Offsets Round 2 (which has a detailed micro-site here).
+Carbon Offsets Round 1, which ran from 1988 to approximately 2015, has now been supplanted by Carbon Offsets Round 2 (which has a detailed Climate Site here).

 Carbon Offsets Round 2 originated with calls for companies to substantially advance progress toward a global 2o C (or even 1.5o C) target by committing to “net zero” emissions commitments.
 For most companies, getting to net zero will require using a lot of offsets.